alibertowski/parallax/README.md

 # Parallax
-A for now 2D game engine made in Vulkan and soon OpenGL made just for fun (and learning).
+A 2D game engine (for now) made with C++ using Vulkan and soon OpenGL made just for fun (and learning).

 ## Dependencies
 * [Vulkan](https://vulkan.lunarg.com/sdk/home)